boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 By default if you don't specify any sorting then the results are sorted by the score which is the rank of the document.
 The score is based on whatever terms you searched for.
 However searches for say `*` have every document returning a score of 1 and as such there is no natural sorting that can apply, and the results will return in what appears to be a random or nondeterministic order.

+Given our sample document we can change the sorting to be based on the date field we defined in the mapping.
+TO search ascending we can use the below.

+{{<highlight json>}}
+  {
+  "sort": [
+    {
+      "person.DOB": {
+        "order": "asc"
+      }
+    },
+    "_score",
+    "_doc"
+  ],
+  "query": {
+    "bool": {
+      "must": [
+        {
+          "query_string": {
+            "query": "keanu",
+            "default_operator": "AND",
+            "fields": [
+              "person.name",
+              "fact",
+              "person.citizenship",
+              "_everything"
+            ]
+          }
+        }
+      ]
+    }
+  }
+}
+{{</highlight>}}

+The above will order by the DOB field descending.
+Where the DOB is the same it will then rank based on score and then finally the document id.
+Doing it like this ensures that you have a stable sort order for your results.

-If you sort based on a date field that if its mapping ignores malformed then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
-For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result.
+If you sort based on a date field and its mapping ignores malformed values then documents which break the format will appear at the bottom of the results irrespective of which way you sort the document.
+For example, if you have two documents indexed with the first document having a proper date and another document with an empty one then sorting descending or ascending will have the document with the proper date appear as the first result in the list.

-Date Ranges

-### Smoothing out scoring.

-> Scoring varies between nodes.
+> Remember that scoring varies between nodes on the same cluster

+Because of the above you may want to try to smooth out the scoring.

 It is likely that someone will want to know why on multi-node elastic clusters that the scores between documents change slightly if you spam the same search over and over.
 The reason for this is that the TF/IDF ranking algorithm produces slightly different results between nodes as they don't contain the same documents.
 When a search is run the master picks different nodes to run and as such the score changes.
 This means for some searches that have very common words such as "europe" that repeated searches may have documents move up and down in the ranking.